-Before removing cables or performing major maintenance procedures, draw a diagram of how the batteries fit in the tray and the relative locations of the positive and negative terminals.
-Draw a diagram of cable routing, polarity and how the cables attach to the batteries.
+Before removing cables or performing major maintenance procedures, draw a diagram of how the batteries fit in the trav and the relative locations of the positive and negative terminals.
+Draw a diagram of cable routing. polarity and how the cables attach to the batteries.
 If available, take several pictures of the batteries as the pictures can be referenced during assembly.
 Mark all cables positive and negative respectively.
-One misplaced cable can have disastrous results.
+One misplaced cable can have disastrous results

-- Before removing any cables, stop all charging or discharging current. - Unhook from shore power or stop the generator. - ◆ If the motorhome has solar panels, remove the fuse near the battery connection or place a blanket over the top of the panels.
-Unhooking charge wires from the solar panel during daylight hours can damage the controller. - Remove all rings and wristwatch to prevent short circuits.
-A severe burn can instantly occur. - Open the battery compartment door and slide tray (if equipped). - Turn off interior house power. - ◆ Wear safety glasses and thick rubber gloves when working around batteries.
-Battery tools required: a wire brush, 1⁄2" box-end wrench, adjustable pliers and a box of baking soda.
+- Before removing any cables, stop all charging or discharging current. - Unhook from shore power or stop the generator. - If the motorhome has solar panels, remove the fuse near the battery connection or place a blanket over the top of the panels.
+Unhooking charge wires from the solar panel during daylight hours can damage the controller.

+- Remove all rings and wristwatch to prevent short circuits.
+A severe burn can instantly occur. - Open the battery compartment door and slide tray (if equipped). - Turn off interior house power. - Wear safety glasses and thick rubber gloves when working around batteries.
+Battery tools required: a wire brush, 1/2" box-end wrench, adjustable pliers and a box of baking soda.
 Prepare a baking soda/ water solution.
-Keep paper towels handy. - ◆ Thoroughly rinse batteries with plain water before disconnecting cables.
+Keep paper towels handy. - Thoroughly rinse batteries with plain water before disconnecting cables.
 Remove all cables large and small.
 Remove the batteries, if necessary. - Wire brush cable ends and battery posts.
-Dip the ends of the cables in baking soda (neutralizing) solution.

-- With battery caps securely in place, carefully apply solution to the terminals.
+Dip the ends of the cables in baking soda (neutralizing) solution. - With battery caps securely in place, carefully apply solution to the terminals.
 Using a paper towel, dip it into the solution and wipe the top of each battery. - Do not allow solution to get into any battery cell.
 This will neutralize acid and ruin the battery. - Rinse cables and batteries thoroughly with clear water. - Use the rest of solution to clean battery tray.
-Thoroughly rinse tray, battery area and sidewall of the motorhome with water. - ◆ Install the batteries in correct order noting their relative post location. - Install tie-downs securing the batteries into position. - Carefully install all positive cables.
-Double check before making each connection to confirm they are in the right location. - ◆ Install the negative cables.
-When hooking up the ground cable going to the frame there will be a small spark indicating a momentary current draw.
-This is a normal process of charging the capacitors in the inverter.
-If there is a heavy flash STOP.
-Something is wrong.
-Double-check all wiring and battery post location for error. - Verify proper voltage in the system before turning on the main battery disconnects. - Coat terminals and posts with a protective coating to seal the connections from the gas and electrolyte.
+Thoroughly rinse tray, battery area and sidewall of the motorhome with water. - Install the batteries in correct order noting their relative post location.

+• Install tie-downs securing Fleetwood RV Class A Gas Products the batteries into position.

+- Carefully install all positive cables.
+Double check before making each connection to confirm they are in the right location. - Install the negative cables.